-Include (if available): family name(s) and first name(s) of author(s); title of article; journal name; volume and issue; year of publication ; page numbers of article
+Include (if available): family name(s) and first name(s) of author(s).
+Title of articlle.
+Journal name.
+Volume, issue, year of publication: page numbers of article

 Lundmark, Linda.
 Economic Restructuring into Tourism in the Swedish Mountain Range.
-Scandinavian Journal of Hospitality and Tourism 5, no. 1 (2005): 23–45.
+Scandinavian Journal of Hospitality and Tourism.
+Vol. 5, no. 12, 2005: 23–45.

 Graham, Elspeth and Boyle, Paul.
 Editorial introduction:(re)theorising population geography: mapping the unfamiliar.
-International Journal of Population Geography 7, no. 6 (2001): 389-394
+International Journal of Population Geography.
+Vol. 7, no. 6, 2001: 389-394

 Electronic Journal Articles

 Same information included as for journal articles (see example above) and a DOI-number.
-DOI (Digital Object Identifier) is used to uniquely identify an object such as an electronic article.
-DOI-numbers are permanent, which makes it possible to easily locate articles even if the URL of the article has changed.
 Articles are assigned DOI-numbers by major academic publishers.
 If there is no DOI-number you should give the URL-link of the article and in some cases access date (mainly articles that are freely available on the internet).
 Today the publisher often states how to write the reference.

 Include (if available): author of article; title of article; magazine and date of article